ifperalta/MyPortfolio/README.md

 ## How to run
 ### Cloning the repository

+  git clone {{link repository}}
+  Go to the directory
-- Install by running "npm install"
+  Install by running - "npm install"
-- Start the website by running "npm start"
+  Start the website by running - "npm start"
-- Open a broswer and load the website in "localhost:4000"
+  Open a broswer and load the website in "localhost:4000"

 ### You will need
 - NodeJs